Robust $Q$-learning Algorithm for Markov Decision Processes under Wasserstein Uncertainty: Numerical Examples

 \begin{exa}[Stock Movement Prediction] We study the problem of predicting the movement of stock prices.
 We aim to predict whether in the next time step the return of an underlying stock is strongly negative (encoded by $-2$), slightly negative (encoded by $-1$), slightly positive (encoded by $1$), or strongly positive (encoded by $2$).
-Hence the space of the numerically encoded returns is given by

-We want to rely our prediction for the movement of the next return on the last $h=5$ values.
-Hence, we consider, in line with the setting outlined in \eqref{eq_x_equals_Y}
+Hence the space of the numerically encoded returns is given by $ T:= \{-2,-1,1,2\}. $ We want to rely our prediction for the movement of the next return on the last $h=5$ values.
+Hence, we consider, in line with the setting outlined in \eqref{eq_x_equals_Y} $ \X:=T^h=\{-2,-1,1,2\}^5. $ The space of actions is modelled by $ A:= \{-2,-1,1,2\}=T $ as the actions correspond to the future returns that are predicted.
+To construct a reference measure, we consider the historic evolution of the (numerically encoded) returns of the underlying stock.
+This time series is denoted by $(\mathcal{R}_{j})_{j=1,\dots,N} \subset T^N$ for some $N \in \N$, see also Figure~\ref{fig_dates} for an illustration.